ruthtech/voting-app/README.md

    * React Front end (React, Bootstrap, React-Bootstrap, create-react-app)
    * Server:
        * created express server skeleton for Kevin to change the api routes to be populated from the database rather than the mock data.
-       * endpoint implementations: update address, added district information to verify voter, added latitude and longitude to verify user
+       * endpoint implementations: update address in MongoDB, added district information to verify voter, calculated latitude and longitude and added to user
-   * Database:
+   * Database/Mongoose:
-       * debugged the Mongoose connection and models
+       * Assisted Kevin debugging the connection to MongoDB, fixed a cast error in the Mongoose model (changed type fron number to string)
    * Deployment to Heroku

 ## License